Many common items may create poor indoor air quality in your Grand Island residence.

 - Air fresheners and candles

-Though they are often more efficient, newer homes don’t ventilate the way older homes do.
-Secure weather stripping and storm doors keep inside air in and exterior air out.
-This provides better energy savings, but the decreased exchange of outdoor and indoor air can create pollutants building up inside.
+Though they are typically more efficient, newer homes don’t ventilate the way older homes do.
+Secure weather stripping and storm doors keep inside air in and outside air out.
+This provides better energy savings, but the lowered exchange of outdoor and indoor air can cause pollutants building up inside.

 When this happens, a whole-house ventilation system is advised.
-Ventilation systems replace contaminated inside air for fresher exterior air without compromising energy savings.
+Ventilation systems replace contaminated inside air for cleaner exterior air without compromising energy savings.